Date: Sept. 16, 2022

 Reading time: +/- 2 minutes

 An important first step in developing a housing project is to check the zoning plan (soon to be environmental plan).
 Being able to read and understand zoning plans helps to be able to estimate the feasibility of a project at an early stage.
-This advance check does not seem to get any easier under the Environment Act.
-In this blog Mink Oude Breuil some tips on what to look for in a zoning plan as a project developer.
+This preliminary check does not seem to get any easier under the Environment Act.
+In this blog, Mink Oude Breuil provides some tips on what you, as a developer, should look for in a zoning plan.

 In the current situation, zoning plans can be found on ruimtelijkeplannen.nl.
 These plans conform to the IMRO 2012 (Information Model for Spatial Planning) standard and to the SVBP 2012 (Standard Comparable Zoning Plans) standard.
 SVBP 2012 sees to a uniform design, layout and accessibility of a zoning plan.
 Under the Environment Act, the Digitaal Stelsel Omgevingswet (hereinafter DSO) will be used.
 The idea is that if you select a location on the map in the DSO, all rules relevant to that location will appear on the screen.